 We do not have a record suggesting Joseph demanded Parley's wife in 1842.
-However when Parley learned of plural marriage, he was overjoyed with the possibility of binding his loved ones to him for eternity.
+However when Parley learned of plural marriage, he was overjoyed by the possibility of binding his loved ones to him for eternity.

-The challenge Parley and]Mary Ann suffered regarding plural marriage occurred later in 1843.
+The challenge Parley and Mary Ann suffered regarding plural marriage occurred later in 1843.
 Parley wished to have himself sealed to Mary Ann, ignoring the fact that she had a previous husband to whom she'd been quite devoted.
 Hyrum Smith, himself new to the concept of plural marriage, agreed to perform the ceremony.

-Joseph cancelled the sealing his brother had performed, which had been done without specific authorization.
-It appears Joseph then proceeded to seal Mary Ann to himself.
-Mary Ann did not understand, and Joseph did not record his reasoning.
-Joseph may have sealed himself to JMary Ann to make sure Parley and Mary Ann did not again attempt to usurp the eventual place of the deceased Stearns at Mary Ann's side in eternity.
+Joseph cancelled this one sealing Hyrum had performed, which had been done without specific authorization.
+8 It appears Joseph then proceeded to seal Mary Ann to himself.
+Joseph may have sealed himself to Mary Ann to make sure Parley and Mary Ann did not again attempt to usurp the eventual place of the deceased Stearns at Mary Ann's side in eternity.